 "I want to devote play time to the yearbook.
 Don't you guys get it?
 I can't stand this abuse anymore!"

 Dad put his arm around her.

 "We're trying to toughen you up, sweetie.
-So you could hold up your head.
 Show these fools you can't be trampled on.
-We weren't trying to hurt you."
+We wouldn't hurt you."

-He told her the same old football story.
+Then he told the same old dull football story.

 "I used to sit on the bench cause I was so short.
 Finally, they gave me a chance.
-After that, 'It was watch out cause nothin sticks to Rick once he gets the ball."
+Then it was, "watch out cause nothin sticks to Rick once he gets the ball."

 He finished with a hug, "Baby, your light hasn't shined yet."

 "Great for you, Dad.
 I don't want to be toughened up.
-I will finish up the season, if I live."
+I'll finish up the season, if I live."

 She put her hands on Beth's shoulders.